Large-scale peculiar velocities in the universe: Impact on astronomical observations

 \begin{enumerate} \item \textbf{Dipole anisotropy:} The dominant $\sim$3.4 mK dipole pattern in the CMB temperature ($\Delta T/T\simeq10^{-3}$) is predominantly attributed to our motion relative to the rest-frame of the microwave photons at $v_{\text{obs}}\approx370$~km/sec toward the constellation Leo~\cite{2020A&A...641A...6P}.
 The observed temperature dipole follows the relativistic Doppler formula

 with $\beta=v_{\text{obs}}/c$.
 Also, $\gamma=(1-\beta^2)^{-1/2}$ and $\theta$ is the angle between the direction of the observation ($\hat{\mathbf{n}}$) and our velocity vector.
-The precise measurement of this dipole serves as a fundamental calibration reference for CMB experiments~\cite{2018arXiv180401318S}.However, recent studies have questioned whether the CMB dipole is entirely kinematic, suggesting possible contributions from large-scale structure, or even from intrinsic primordial dipoles~\cite{2023CQGra..40i4001A}.\\
+The precise measurement of this dipole serves as a fundamental calibration reference for CMB experiments~\cite{2018arXiv180401318S}.
+However, recent studies have questioned whether the CMB dipole is entirely kinematic, suggesting possible contributions from large-scale structure, or even from intrinsic primordial dipoles~\cite{2023CQGra..40i4001A}.
+We should note that alternative approaches to the dipole effect also exist in the literature (e.g.~see~\cite{2011PhRvD..84d3516B, 2021EPJST.230.2067M}).
+However, the covariant tilted-frame analysis offers a unified geometric explanation for the coincidence of dipoles across different cosmological tracers.\\

 \item \textbf{Aberration and modulation:} Beyond the dipole, our motion induces two additional effects on the observed CMB: aberration, which causes an apparent deflection in the direction of the arriving photons, and Doppler modulation, producing a direction-dependent rescaling of temperature fluctuations~\cite{2014PhRvD..89b3003J,2014A&A...571A..27P}.
 For small velocities, these effects couple multipoles $\ell$ and $\ell \pm 1$ in the spherical harmonic decomposition of the temperature field, with coupling coefficients proportional to $\beta$~\cite{2002PhRvD..65j3001C,2011PhRvL.106s1301K}: